Substantial developments in machine learning techniques have led to several newsworthy innovations. Self-driving cars are a great example.

 - Non-associative learning – similar to supervised learning.
 You use learning technique in regression, classification, and reinforcement algorithms.

-What is your favorite machine learning technique?
+What is your favourite machine learning technique?
 Let me know in the comments!